nipafx/nipafx.dev/content/articles/2015-05-06-crafted-design.md

 You should watch it!

-### Overview

-As usual for [this series of posts](http://blog.codefx.org/tag/impulse/), I won't reproduce the whole talk.
-Here I will focus on the described architecture, leaving out most of the motivation and the thought process that led to that approach as well as interesting connected topics like how to test such a system.
+In this post, I focus on the described architecture, leaving out most of the motivation and the thought process that led to that approach as well as interesting connected topics like how to test such a system.
 This gives me the opportunity to fill the hole that I left in [my post about Martin's talk](architecture-lost-years), where I did it the other way around.

-[toc exclude=Overview]

 ## The Talk